Where does your company fall among the four phases of knowledge management maturity?

 Establishing a knowledge process isn’t a new idea; it’s been around in various forms since before we had computers.
 But the formalized, digital idea of knowledge management that we have today evolved during the early 1990s.

 To put a definition on it, knowledge management (KM) is a company’s approach to developing, sharing, using, and, of course, managing the information that’s been collected throughout that organization’s lifetime.
-This information, in documented form, is typically explicit; but the more you capture and crystallize tacit and tribal knowledge, the better long-term effects an organized KM process can have for your company.
+This information, in documented form, is typically explicit; but the more you capture and crystallize institutional knowledge, the better long-term effects an organized KM process can have for your company.

 Knowledge keeps the axles greased, so to speak, for everything from new employee onboarding to post-purchase customer support.
 This all poses the question, how do you measure KM maturity, and where does your company fall in that spectrum?